 You will also need a leash to attach to your dog’s collar, harness, or head halter.
 I recommend a long leash like this one.
 I also like this one.
 For the DIY readers, you could easily use a piece of rope that is at least 10 feet long.

 Please do not use retractable leashes when training your dog.
-These convenient leashes are very easy to misuse.
-Retractable leashes can harm both you and your dog.1
+Although they are convenient, these leashes are very easy to misuse.
+Retractable leashes can injure both you and your dog.
+It’s better to be safe than sorry!
+So, I stick to a standard long line leash.

 Treats

-It can be difficult to find high quality and affordable dog treats.
-You might be surprised to find a handful of dog-friendly treats inside your own fridge.
+Speaking of human grade treats, you might be surprised to find a handful of dog-friendly snacks inside your own fridge.
 Blueberries, carrots, and frozen peas make excellent training treats, just to name a few.

 Feed your dog human food with caution though, because many things you eat can poison your pup.
 Here is a list of foods you should never give your dog.